Elachbutting Rock

 Elachbutting Rock is a granite rock formation located approximately 20 km east of Bonnie Rock and approximately 60 km north east of Mukinbudin in the eastern Wheatbelt region of Western Australia.
 The rock is situated within Elachbutting Rock Nature Reserve and is part of the Great Western Woodlands.

 The large natural rock formation is similar in appearance to Wave Rock and has a number of large cavern areas with several gnamma holes on top.
 It is surrounded by natural bushland.
 Another feature is Monty's Pass, a 30 to 40 m tunnel that runs along the edge of the rock, caused by a rock slide where a large section of the outer layer slid off, possibly as the result of an earthquake.
 At the end of the tunnel is Kings Cave, an echoing cave.

-As with most of the granite outcrops in the Wheatbelt, Elachbutting Rock rises from the ancient Yilgarn Craton, the geological plate underlying much of the southern Western Australia, that is between 2.5 – 3.5 billion years in age.
+As with most of the granite outcrops in the Wheatbelt, Elachbutting Rock rises from the ancient Yilgarn craton, the geological plate underlying much of the southern Western Australia, that is between 2.5 and 3.5 billion years in age.